jeffreylanters/react-unity-webgl/documentation/docs/api/send-message.md

 :::

 :::warning
-Make sure the parameter matches the actual excistence and type of the C-Sharp method you're trying to invoke.
+Make sure the parameter matches the actual existence and type of the C-Sharp method you're trying to invoke.
 Not doing so may cause unintended behaviour or even a crash of the Unity Application.
 :::

 :::info